History of the National Hockey League (1992–2017): Going outdoors

-NHL Premiere Challenge and Olympic Participation
+NHL Premiere Challenge and Olympic participation

 Intending to promote the game worldwide, the league sent the San Jose Sharks and Calgary Flames to begin the 1998–99 season with two games in Tokyo, Japan.
 Since 2007, the NHL has been sending teams to Europe to start each season.
 The Los Angeles Kings met the Ducks at the O2 Arena in London, England to start the 2007–08 season.
 A year later, four teams were sent to Prague, Czech Republic and Stockholm, Sweden.
 One of those teams, the Rangers, also participated in the inaugural Victoria Cup, defeating the Kontinental Hockey League's Metallurg Magnitogorsk 4–3 in a single game.
 Another four teams opened the 2009–10 season in Stockholm and Helsinki, Finland.

 In 2010, Vancouver hosted the Winter Olympics, the first time an NHL city has hosted the event since the league began participating.
 The NHL's participation in future games remains in doubt, as it had expressed a desire not to participate in the 2014 games in Sochi, Russia.
 However, the NHL players did ultimately participate in those games.
 The players strongly favour continued participation in the Olympics.

-Due to the 2010 Olympics, the Canucks underwent the longest road trip in NHL history, with 14 games over 6 weeks, from January 27 to March 13, 2010, to allow General Motors Place to be used for ice hockey during the Winter Games.
+Due to the 2010 Olympics, the Canucks underwent the longest road trip in NHL history, with 14 games over six weeks, from January 27 to March 13, 2010, to allow General Motors Place to be used for ice hockey during the Winter Games.
 It marked the first time that an NHL-sized rink was used during the Winter Olympics.
 GM Place was "Canada Hockey Place" during the games, as the IOC prohibits advertising, including corporate sponsorship, within Olympic venues.

-In 2018, the NHL elected not to send its players to the 2018 Winter Olympics in Pyeongchang, South Korea.
-Prior to that, the NHL revived the World Cup of Hockey tournament in 2016, twelve years after its most recent tournament.
+The NHL revived the World Cup of Hockey tournament in 2016, twelve years after its most recent tournament.